Make Your Course Accessible

 What is Accessible Math?

-The two main formats that enable accessible math are MathML and UnicodeMath.
+The two main formats that enable accessible math are MathML and Office MathML (OMML).

 MathML (Mathematical Markup Language) is an XML-based format that explicitly defines the logical structure of an equation.
 It uses tags like <mfrac> for a fraction or <msup> for a superscript, providing a clear blueprint for AT to read and interpret the math.

-UnicodeMath is a plain-text format used primarily in Microsoft's core authoring apps, including Word, OneNote, and PowerPoint.
-It's entered directly within the equation editor, which you can open with the shortcut Alt + = on a PC or CTRL + = on Macs.
-As you type, the editor automatically converts the syntax into a structured equation object.
-For example, typing x^2 and a space automatically formats the "2" as a superscript.
+OMML (Office MathML) is a structured format used by Microsoft Office applications like Word, PowerPoint, Excel, and OneNote.
+It allows users to create equations directly using a plain-text syntax (called UnicodeMath) within the equation editor, which you can open with the shortcut Alt + = on a PC or CTRL + = on Macs.
+For example, typing x^2 followed by a space automatically formats the "2" as a superscript.
+The editor then stores this as an OMML object, which assistive technologies can use to provide an accessible experience.
 The editor also supports pasting in LaTeX, contains a graphical toolbar for those who prefer to "hunt and peck," and a conversion tool that allows users to convert back and forth between UnicodeMath and LaTeX.

-Most importantly, in both MathML and UnicodeMath, the structured data allows AT users to:
+Most importantly, in both MathML and OMML the structured data allows AT users to:

 • navigate freely through the equation